 After a series of plagues sent by God to the Egyptians, it has now come to the tenth and final plague.
 Pharaoh was very stubborn and didn’t want to let go of the Israelites.
 For this reason, they have to suffer from the death of their firstborn.
 Notice the description of this plague:

-Genesis 11:4-6: “Thus says the Lord: ‘About midnight I will go out into the midst of Egypt; and ALL THE FIRSTBORN IN THE LAND OF EGYPT SHALL DIE, from the firstborn of Pharaoh who sits on his throne, even to the firstborn of the female servant who is behind the handmill, and all the firstborn of the animals.
+Genesis 11:4-6: “Thus says Yahweh: ‘About midnight I will go out into the midst of Egypt; and ALL THE FIRSTBORN IN THE LAND OF EGYPT SHALL DIE, from the firstborn of Pharaoh who sits on his throne, even to the firstborn of the female servant who is behind the handmill, and all the firstborn of the animals.
 THEN THERE SHALL BE A GREAT CRY THROUGHOUT ALL THE LAND OF EGYPT, SUCH AS WAS NOT LIKE IT BEFORE, NOR SHALL BE LIKE IT AGAIN”.

 For Israel to be saved from the tenth plague, God instructed them to take a lamb or goat, kill it, and smear the blood to their doorpost.
 The lamb or goat will then be roasted and eaten inside their house.
 The people inside a house with no blood in their doorpost will not be spared from the tenth plague (Exodus 12:13).

-Thus, during that night, the LORD pass over the Israelites and the plague did not come upon them because of they had followed the instruction of God.
+Thus, during that night, the LORD pass over the Israelites and the plague did not come upon them because they had followed the instruction of God.

 Obedience is needed for protection